 Obstructions can form in the stomach (gastric outflow obstructions) or the intestines.
-If your cat develops an obstruction in their intestines, it may be due to intussusception.
+If your cat develops an obstruction in its intestines, it may be due to intussusception.

 - A hernia

-If your cat’s obstruction is in the stomach and they cannot digest food, they may throw up some hydrochloric acid in their vomit.
+If your cat’s obstruction is in the stomach and it’s unable to digest food, it may throw up hydrochloric acid in its vomit.
 This may have a mucus-like texture and will usually have a slight yellow tinge.